 How was I selected for the Moritz-Heyman Scholarship?

-Scholars are selected in stages, depending on when information is received from the Student Loans Company regarding their household income assessment.
-This means that not all scholars are selected before the start of Michaelmas term.
-The first letters inviting new students to become Moritz-Heyman Scholars are sent out in early September.
-Letters to those students who are selected at a later date are sent out in mid-October and mid-November.
+Students are offered the scholarship on a rolling basis from the beginning of September onwards, depending on when information is received from the Student Loans Company regarding their household income assessment.
+This means that not all scholars are contacted before the start of Michaelmas term.

-Continuing scholars' eligibility will be reviewed each year and letters are sent out from September onwards re-confirming their entitlement for the next academic year.
+Continuing scholars' eligibility for the financial support will be reviewed each year and letters are sent out from September onwards re-confirming their entitlement for the next academic year.

 What financial support do I receive as a Moritz-Heyman Scholar?

-As a Moritz-Heyman Scholar, you will pay a maximum annual tuition fee of £6,000, dependent on your year of entry.
+As a Moritz-Heyman Scholar you will pay a maximum annual tuition fee of £6,250, dependent on your year of entry.
 The tuition fee loan will be processed in exactly the same way by the Student Loans Company (SLC), but for the reduced amount.
 If your course comprises a year abroad, we will contact you directly regarding arrangements for your tuition fee for that year.

 early instalment of £1,000 (2012, 2013 and 2014 year of entry only)